Split-Merge: A Difference-based Approach for Dominant Eigenvalue Problem: Introduction

+The classical power method \cite{pm_1929} is widely adopted due to its matrix-free nature, yet its convergence rate degrades severely in the presence of a small spectral gap.
+To accelerate this process, several advanced variants have been proposed.
+Bai et al. \cite{ppm} introduced parameterized power methods (PPM) by applying gradient descent to the Rayleigh quotient, while Xu et al. \cite{power_m} proposed the power method with momentum (Power+M) inspired by the heavy ball method \cite{heavy_ball_polyak}.
+A persistent challenge across these accelerated schemes is their dependence on exact spectral priors.
+Specifically, the optimal step-size in PPM and the optimal momentum parameter in Power+M both require explicit knowledge of the sub-dominant eigenvalues.
+Although dynamic heuristic variants \cite{dynamic_power_m,DMPower} attempt to estimate these parameters on the fly, their rigorous convergence analyses still depend on unavailable spectral assumptions, limiting their theoretical completeness and practical utility.

-\paragraph{Advanced subspace methods}
+\paragraph{Advanced Subspace Methods}

-More sophisticated approaches leverage Krylov subspaces to reduce computational complexity, including the Lanczos method \cite{lanczos} and the locally optimal block preconditioned conjugate gradient (LOBPCG) method \cite{LOBPCG}.
-The core idea behind these methods is to iteratively reduce the original matrix $\boldsymbol{A}$ to a smaller tridiagonal form, thereby simplifying the computation of eigenvalues.
-However, these methods are prone to numerical instability and typically require a restarting strategy, especially when applied to ill-conditioned matrices.
-In contrast, the Jacobi-Davidson (JD) method \cite{jd_2000} bypasses Krylov subspaces by combining the Rayleigh-Ritz procedure with flexible subspace expansion.
-It recasts the eigenvalue problem as a nonlinear system solved via approximate Newton iterations, but each step requires solving a linear system with a varying coefficient matrix, incurring high computational cost.
+{ \tp More sophisticated approaches leverage subspace projections to reduce computational complexity, including the Lanczos method~\cite{lanczos}, the locally optimal block preconditioned conjugate gradient (LOBPCG) method~\cite{LOBPCG}, and the Jacobi-Davidson (JD) method~\cite{jd_2000}.
+The Lanczos method constructs a Krylov subspace to iteratively project a symmetric matrix $\boldsymbol{A}$ onto a low-dimensional tridiagonal form, enabling efficient eigenvalue computation.
+However, a major algorithmic limitation of this process in finite-precision arithmetic is the rapid loss of orthogonality among the basis vectors.
+Maintaining orthogonality requires storing the entire Krylov basis for explicit reorthogonalization, which incurs substantial memory costs as the subspace grows and ultimately necessitates restarting strategies.
+Conversely, LOBPCG avoids global tridiagonalization and long-term memory dependencies by operating within a preconditioned conjugate gradient framework.
+It achieves local optimality by applying the Rayleigh-Ritz procedure over a low-dimensional trial subspace spanned by the current approximations, the preconditioned residuals, and the previous search directions.
+While highly robust and memory-efficient, each iteration of LOBPCG inherently necessitates the explicit orthonormalization of the local basis vectors and the solution of a small dense generalized eigenvalue subproblem.
+Consequently, its overall efficiency heavily relies on the availability of an effective preconditioner to keep the iteration count low.
+The JD method takes a different approach by combining the Rayleigh-Ritz procedure with flexible subspace expansion.
+It recasts the eigenvalue problem as a nonlinear system solved via approximate Newton iterations, but each step requires solving a linear system with a varying coefficient matrix, incurring high computational cost. }

 In contrast, this work explores the eigenvalue problem by minimizing the Auchmuty difference \cite{auchmuty1983duality}: